swlaschin/fsharpforfunandprofit.com/_posts/2012-04-22-designing-for-correctness.md

 So far, so good.
 Again, all these are distinct objects in different states,

-Let’s test the requirement that you cannot remove items from an empty cart:
+Let's test the requirement that you cannot remove items from an empty cart:

 {% highlight fsharp %}
 let emptyCart3 = emptyCart2.Remove "B"    //error
 printf "emptyCart3="; emptyCart3.Display
 {% endhighlight  %}

-An error — just what we want!
+An error -- just what we want!

 Now say that we want to pay for a cart.
 We didn't create this method at the Cart level, because we didn't want to tell the client how to handle all the cases.
 This method only exists for the Active state, so the client will have to explicitly handle each case and only call the `Pay` method when an Active state is matched.